 In Ayurveda, we believe problems in the body arise due to imbalances - and that includes everything from physical to emotional issues.
-Ayurvedic doctors have long believed that anxiety is related to excess Vata in the nervous system, which makes a lot of sense when you understand more about the doshas.
+Ayurvedic doctors have long said that anxiety is related to excess Vata (one of the three doshas) in the nervous system.

-Vata has dry, rough, earthly qualities, so when it’s disturbed, we can begin to feel disconnected, and we need to stabilise and reground ourselves by calming the nervous system and relaxing the mind.
-We’ve gathered together some of nature’s most effective remedies for rebalancing Vata here.
+Vata has dry, rough, earthy qualities, so when it’s disturbed, we can begin to feel disconnected.
+To combat this, we need to stabilise and reground ourselves by calming the nervous system and relaxing the mind.

-🌿 Tulsi has been revered as a sacred plant for centuries in India; it’s also known as holy basil, which says it all.
-It Protects the body against chemical, emotional, and physical stress.
+- Tulsi - a sacred plant that’s known as holy basil.
+It protects the body against chemical, emotional, and physical stress.

-🌿 Jatamansi has been used for hundreds (maybe thousands) of years in Ayurveda to improve the symptoms of anxiety, depression and insomnia.
+- Jatamansi - a super herb that’s been used for hundreds of years in Ayurveda to improve the symptoms of anxiety, depression and insomnia.

 Spending time in the sun boosts the body’s happy hormone, serotonin.
-Keeping your serotonin levels up is really important for feelings of calm and focus, eating natural tryptophans can also help with production, so try a handful of nuts next time you feel peckish.
+Keeping your serotonin levels up is really important for feelings of calm and focus.
+That’s not all you can do though.
+Eating natural tryptophans can also help with production of this all-important hormone, so try a handful of nuts the next time you feel peckish.

-Yoga moves prana (air) around the body, which dissipates tension, in both the body, and the mind.
-Yoga also stimulates circulation, and serves as a balanced form of exercise, which is important when trying to balance feelings of anxiousness.
-If you’re working to balance vata, choose your poses wisely; we love this guide.
+Yoga moves prana (air) around the body, which dissipates tension in both the body and the mind.
+It also stimulates circulation, and serves as a balanced form of exercise, which is important when trying to balance feelings of anxiousness.
+Plus, yoga has great effects in the long-term.
+If you’re working to balance Vata, choose your poses wisely; we love this guide.